D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 - Adjusted timings of a couple visual effects.
 - Cleaned up some of the abilities tables (no gameplay effect)
 - Some installer improvements.
+- Updated some of my old functions files.

 v2.5
 - Added French translation, provided by 11jo.